Scyphers Lab at the University of South Alabama

 GREAT RED SNAPPER COUNT

-With funding from Mississippi-Alabama Sea Grant, we are collaborating with Dr. Marcus Drymon (Mississippi State University / MS-AL Sea Grant) and fisheries scientists across the Gulf of Mexico to conduct survey research on angler perceptions of Red Snapper (Lutjanus campechanus) populations, fisheries, and management.
+With funding from Mississippi-Alabama Sea Grant, we are collaborating with Dr. Marcus Drymon (Mississippi State University / MS-AL Sea Grant) and fisheries scientists across the Gulf to conduct survey research on angler perceptions of Red Snapper (Lutjanus campechanus) populations, fisheries, and management.

 Latest Updates